 Gross emissions by sector, both historical and projected under a business-as-usual (BAU) scenario, are illustrated in Figures EX-1 and EX-2.
 A consumption-based model is used, as opposed to a production-based model.
-This means that only emissions related to products purchased or obtained within Alaska are included, as opposed to emissions from producing a product that is consumed outside the state.
+This means that only emissions related to products purchased or obtained within Alaska are included, with the exception of oil and gas, as opposed to emissions from producing a product that is consumed outside the state.
 One particularly challenging aspect has been to segregate aviation fuel purchased for aircraft that are using Alaska's airports for refueling stops en route to out-of-state destinations.
-Most of the aviation GHG emissions associated with jet fuel sold in Alaska are emitted in flight, outside of Alaska's borders.
+Approximately 31% of the aviation GHG emissions associated with jet fuel sold in Alaska is for refueling aircraft unrelated to the Alaskan transport or freight.

 The principal source of Alaska's GHG emissions is the industrial sector, accounting for 49% of total state gross GHG emissions in 2005.
-The industrial sector includes direct fossil fuel combustion at industrial sites as well as fossil fuel industry emissions associated with natural gas production, processing, transmission and distribution, flaring, fugitive methane from leaks and venting, and pipeline fuel use, as well as with oil production and refining and coal mining emission releases.
-The next-largest contributor to total gross GHG emissions is the transportation sector, which accounted for 35% of the total Alaska gross GHG emissions in 2005.
+The industrial sector includes direct fossil fuel combustion at industrial sites as well as fossil fuel industry emissions associated with oil and natural gas production, processing, transmission and distribution, flaring, fugitive methane from leaks and venting, and pipeline fuel use, as well as with oil production and refining and coal mining emission releases.
+The next-largest contributor to total gross GHG emissions is the